Nightcap (garment)

-A nightcap is a cloth cap worn with other nightwear such as pajamas, a onesie, a nightshirt or a nightgown, historically worn in the cold climates of Northern Europe.
+A nightcap is a cloth cap worn with other nightwear such as pajamas, a onesie, a nightshirt, or a nightgown; historically worn in the cold climates of Northern Europe.
 Nightcaps are somewhat similar to knit caps worn for warmth outdoors.

 Design

 Women's night caps were usually a long piece of cloth wrapped around the head, or a triangular cloth tied under the chin.
 Men's nightcaps were traditionally pointed hats with a long top, sometimes with a pom-pom on the end.
 The long end could be used like a scarf to keep the back of the neck warm.

 History

 From the Middle Ages to the 20th century, nightcaps were worn in Northern Europe, such as the British Isles and Scandinavia, especially during the cold winters before central heating became available.
-People tended to think that cold air was harmful, so a nightcap protected them.
+People often tended to think that cold air was harmful and unwholesome to health, so a nightcap protected them, especially if they had a receding hairline or sensitive head, etc.

 In the Tyburn and Newgate days of British judicial hanging history, the hood used to cover the prisoner's face was a nightcap supplied by the prisoner, if he could afford it.

-Nightcaps were worn by many women in the Victorian era, but were seen as old-fashioned as people shifted into the Edwardian era.
+Nightcaps were worn by many women in the Victorian era, but were seen as old-fashioned by the Edwardian era.
 Some women still wore nightcaps, similar to mobcaps, to protect their elaborate curly hairstyles that were fashionable.
 Edwardian men wore nightcaps as well.

 In the 1920s and 1930s, the boudoir cap became popular among some European women.